Logo of AltuMED featuring a stylized letter A and the tagline Smarter, Healthier Revenue in blue and gray text.

 Reducing Medical Errors

-Stringent credentialing standards minimize the risk of providers committing dangerous medical errors such as:
+Strict credentialing reduces the risk of providers making errors like:

 • Misdiagnoses resulting from inadequate assessment and critical thinking.